-During the current year, FEL secured a \$2,000,000 standby loan facility ("Facility") to ensure that the Company has sufficient funds to progress the Mt Ida exploration program, and to perform the necessary works to satisfy the conditions precedent under the agreement to sells GEM to BRI.
+In June 2011, FEL secured a \$2,000,000 standby loan facility ("Facility") to ensure that the Company has sufficient funds to progress the Mt Ida exploration program, and to perform the necessary works to satisfy the conditions precedent under the agreement to sell its 100% interest in GEM to BRI.
 The facility was entered into with cornerstone shareholder Cape Lambert Resources Ltd (ASX: CFE) ("Cape Lambert"), which currently holds a 19.9% interest in FEL.
-At 30 September 2011, \$510,000 has been drawn down under the facility.
+At 30 September 2012, \$1,825,000 has been drawn down under the facility (refer to note 2(c) for further details).